a matured bath is modernized

 Using Linear Shapes

-One item she wanted to try was a rectangular tub, because she had always disliked the rounded shape of her previous one.
+One item she wanted to try was a rectangular corner bathtub, because she had always disliked the rounded shape of her previous one.
 On plan, it laid out beautifully and made the bath feel more spacious.

 As you saw on the floor plan, I chose a rectangular tile that was run in a straight pattern to repeat the shape of the tub and give her the modern look she desired.
 It was really important for the tile to line up everywhere, so it flowed without visual interruption over the tub and up the walls, thus expanding the space.